 Let Your Body Language Speak For You

 A smile and a nod go a long way in conveying that you appreciate what someone is saying to you.
-Before even your words express your sense of gratitude, your body language can be your best ally.
-Smiling and looking the other person directly in the eye not only indicates agreement, but it also goes a long way in building and reinforcing the trust and connection between you and the other person.
+Before your words express your gratitude, your body language can be your best ally.
+Smiling and looking the other person directly in the eye not only indicates agreement but also goes a long way in building and reinforcing the trust and connection between you and the other person.
 If you’re feeling comfortable in your own skin, you’ll be less likely to walk down the road of shifting the focus, deflecting, or not accepting the compliment as it is intended and given.

 Simply Say Thank You